 While meal prices in Melbourne can vary, the average cost of food in Melbourne is AU$37 per day.
 Based on the spending habits of previous travelers, when dining out an average meal in Melbourne should cost around AU$15 per person.

-Some people say that Melbourne is Australia’s most European city and, indeed, Victoria’s capital is sophisticated and stylish.
 Its hidden laneways and grand arcades are packed with shops, bars, restaurants and plenty on the cultural calendar.
+Even wandering around the city has its own rewards, as Melbourne is utterly beguiling at night.

 Take in the views at the Eureka Skydeck